ebin112233/angular-js-ecommerce-task/README.md

 # angular-js-ecommerce-task
-# angular.js versio 1.8.2 is used for development
+# angular.js version 1.8.2 is used for development